 We tested the BenQ EW3270U.
 The EL2870U is a TN-type panel monitor of the same line; however, it doesn't perform as well mainly due to its low contrast ratio, narrow viewing angles, and uniformity issues.

 If someone comes across a different type of panel or if their BenQ EW3270U doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |Model||Size||Resolution||Refresh Rate||Panel Type|

-The EW3270U we reviewed was manufactured in May 2018.
+Our unit of the EW3270U was manufactured in May 2018.

 The Samsung CHG70 is better than the BenQ EW3270U.
 The Samsung CHG70 has much better ergonomics and local dimming support to enhance picture quality and can get brighter in HDR.
-The CHG70 also has a faster pixel response time, lower input lag and faster refresh rate all of which are great news for gamers.
+The CHG70 also has a faster pixel response time, lower input lag, and faster refresh rate, all of which are great news for gamers.
 The BenQ EW3270U is larger with better resolution and marginally better black uniformity.